SAP-samples/teched2023-AD164/exercises/ex1/README.md

 3. Select your transport request and press **Finish**.
    ![](images/AD164_E1_7_3.png)
 4. Replace the generated code in the global class with the following code

+  	Hint: Hover over the code snippet and choose the Copy raw contents icon  appearing in the upper-right corner to copy it.
+Ensure to replace all occurrences of XXX with your user group number
     <pre lang="ABAP">
        CLASS zad164_cl_fl_trvl_dt_gen_XXX DEFINITION
           PUBLIC